A newly discovered 1971 rejection letter to Roxy Music nearly broke the internet in April 2021. Tony Barrell confesses that he wrote it ‘for a laugh’

 Perhaps strangest of all, someone called Peter Fisher commented: “Just to inform the doubters, the guy whose post I saw it in, Andrew Kilderry, is an old friend of Ed Bicknell, who used to manage Bryan [Ferry].
 Andrew sent it to Ed, who passed it on to Bryan, who in turn confirmed that it’s genuine, and would like to get hold of the original.
 The letter belongs to Roxy Music’s first agent…” Bryan, if you’re out there, it’s not real!
 What were you thinking?

-There was a lovely review of the letter in Treble magazine by Paul Pearson, who enjoyed the joke and speculated that the source was Chris Frantz himself, someone at Polydor, “or even Ferry himself”.
+There was a lovely review of the letter in Treble magazine by Paul Pearson, who enjoyed the joke and speculated that the creator was Chris Frantz, someone at Polydor, “or even Ferry himself”.
 I was proud to be praised so highly, but my emotions were mixed because I was still anonymous.

 The letter continues to pop up occasionally on social media, like a piece of orbiting space junk.
 I’m sorry – I didn’t expect it to be so successful – but I’m also glad that it lifted people’s spirits at this difficult juncture in world history.
 Now, if you’ll excuse me, I’m off to spin a few of my favourite James Last cassettes. ♦